 How does LiDAR technology work?

-Aerial LiDAR surveys involve using a specialised remote sensing technology to obtain high-resolution topographic data from the air.
+Have you ever wondered how does LiDAR technology work?
+Aerial LiDAR surveys involve using specialised remote sensing technology to obtain high-resolution topographic data from the air.
 LiDAR stands for “Light Detection and Ranging” and works by sending out pulses of laser light that bounce off the earth’s surface and return to the sensor.
 By measuring the time it takes for the laser to bounce back, the sensor can determine the distance between the sensor and the ground.

 During an aerial LiDAR survey, an aircraft or drone equipped with a LiDAR sensor flies over the survey area, typically at a height of several hundred metres.
 The sensor sends out thousands of laser pulses per second, and the reflected signals are recorded by the sensor’s receiver.
 The data collected is then processed using specialised software to create a highly detailed 3D map of the area.